Calabiyaur/Pixelator/README.md

 ## Manual Build

-1. Add compile options (see vm_options.txt)
-2. Build with IntelliJ
+1. Build with IntelliJ
-3. mvn package
+2. mvn package
-4. JAR with dependencies can be found at ./target/pixelator-X.X.X.jar
+3. JAR with dependencies can be found at ./target/pixelator-X.X.X.jar